- Campus Recreation

 - Working with Student Conduct and Community Standards to support students assigned to CHOICES, an alcohol education workshop and BASICS, a research-based educational intervention.

-The Wellness Resource Center also offers students opportunities to get involved as HEART peer educators.
+The Wellness Resource Center also offers undergraduate students opportunities to get involved as peer educators.
 Peer education promotes well-being, cultivates community, and elevates student voices to help create change on our campus.
 Temple students receive influential messages from peer educators who facilitate wellness programs, participate in campus outreach, and support Wellness Resource Center initiatives.
-HEART Peers are nationally certified after taking SBS 2304, a 3-credit course held at the WRC each semester.
+Wellness Peers Educators are nationally certified after participating in a weekend intensive training held at the WRC each semester.

 Hours are 8:30 a.m. to 5:00 p.m., Monday - Friday.
 Please call 215-204-8436 for more information or visit wellness.temple.edu.